From nothing to something: discrete integrable systems

 Now we introduce some operation rules, `Dao', to Eq. \eqref{0}:\\

 Using the above rules, Eq. \eqref{0} becomes

 It is interesting that Eq. \eqref{DKdV} is just the dSKdV equation \cite{dKdV} if we identify

-In natural science, it is not a surprise that whence one inputs one thing to output another.
+In natural science, it is not a surprise that when one inputs one thing to output another.
 It will be much more important if one input produces many outputs.
-Here, we use the same rule \eqref{algebra} (i.e. the same `Dao') to find more interesting significant models from `nothing'.
+Here, we use the same rules (i.e. the same `Dao') to find more interesting significant models from `nothing'.

 Let us change $x$ in Eq. \eqref{nothing} as $|1)|2)|3)|4)|5)|6)$.
-Using the same rules in \eqref{algebra} leads to
+Using the same rules in \eqref{anti}-\eqref{comb} leads to

 which is just the well known discrete Schwarzian KP/Toda (dSKP/dST) equation \cite{Schief} with the same corresponding relation \eqref{(1,2)} but ($u\equiv u(m,n,k),\ \bar{u}\equiv u(m+1,n,k),\ \tilde{u}\equiv u(m,n+1,k),\ \hat{u}\equiv u(m,n,k+1)$)